Personal Injury Claims for Assault and Battery

 If you have been attacked or suffered serious injuries as a result of an assault or battery, it is important to consult an experienced assault and battery attorney in Tampa, Florida immediately.

-Michael Germain of Germain Law Group is a skilled personal injury attorney based in Tampa, Florida.
+Michael Germain of Germain Law Group, P.A. is a skilled personal injury attorney based in Tampa, Florida.
 For over 12 years, Michael Germain has represented clients in civil assault and battery cases against offenders.

 He diligently works on behalf of assault and battery victims to obtain the damages they deserve, including lost wages, medical bills, and pain and suffering.

-Germain Law Group represents clients throughout Hillsborough County, including Tampa, Temple Terrace, Plant City, Bay Crest Park, Hunters Green, and surrounding areas.
-Contact Germain Law Group at (813) 835-8888 to schedule a free, no-obligation consultation with an attorney.
+Germain Law Group, P.A. represents clients throughout Hillsborough County, including Tampa, Temple Terrace, Plant City, Bay Crest Park, Hunters Green, and surrounding areas.
+Contact Germain Law Group, P.A. at (813) 835-8888 to schedule a free, no-obligation consultation with an attorney.

 Assault occurs when an individual puts a victim in fear of immediate injury while he or she has the ability to inflict such injury.
 It is not necessary for an individual to actually be harmed in order to bring a civil suit for assault.